garywiz/docker-keybox/README.md

 If your keys are not already in `PEM` format, you may need to convert them using SSL as [this StackOverflow answer describes for PKCS12 keys](http://stackoverflow.com/questions/15144046/need-help-converting-p12-certificate-into-pem-using-openssl).

 **IMPORTANT**: You will also need to delete the `jetty.keystore` file in the same directory.
 This will cause the container start-up scripts to recognize your new key and rebuild the Jetty keystore file for you automatically.

-#### log4j config

-the log4j can be used to send the audit logs to another location as well as the inbuilt h2 database, this is useful if you want to collect them in a log aggregation tool such as splunk or ELK, the default log4j.xml file will be created in the config directory when the contain is first created.

-once you have defined your logging config simply restart/recreate the container

 #### Re-run the container